wp-plugins/teachpress/readme.txt

 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 3.1.1 - (05.04.2012) =
+* Bugfix: Missing statement for full courses in the enrollment system
-= 3.1.0 - (24.03.2012) =
+* Bugfix: The url field of teachpress_pub table was not changed from varchar to text = 3.1.0 - (24.03.2012) =
 * New: [tplist, tpcloud]: New parameter "exclude" for excluding publications from the lists
 * New: [tplist, tpcloud]: New parameter "link_style"